mozilla/mozjpeg/README.md

 MozJPEG reduces file sizes of JPEG images while retaining quality and compatibility with the vast majority of the world's deployed decoders.

-MozJPEG is based on [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).
+MozJPEG is based on [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo). **Please send pull requests to libjpeg-turbo** if the changes aren't specific to newly-added MozJPEG-only compression code.
+This project aims to keep differences with libjpeg-turbo minimal, so whenever possible, improvements and bug fixes should go there first.

 It's compatible with libjpeg API and ABI, and can be used as a drop-in replacement for libjpeg.
 MozJPEG makes tradeoffs that are intended to benefit Web use cases and focuses solely on improving encoding, so it's best used as part of a Web encoding workflow.

 MozJPEG is meant to be used as a library in graphics programs and image processing tools.
 We include a demo `cjpeg` tool, but it's not intended for serious use.
 We encourage authors of graphics programs to use MozJPEG's [C API](libjpeg.txt) instead.